Supplier Materials Risk Management & Audit Software System

-Transparency in a product supply chain Global manufacturers such as Owens Corning, R.R.
+Supply chain collaboration Global manufacturers such as Owens Corning, R.R.
 Donnelley and Stanley Black&Decker have taken the lead in environmental responsibility, compliance and risk assessment programs.
-Today, you need to know everything about the chemical ingredients in your products and waste— business depends on it.
-Most professionals tasked with managing compliance in their enterprise and product supply lines have a patchwork approach to the problem.
-Some even adopt a "wait and see" attitude in terms of penalties and costs.
+Risk management today depends on supplier collaboration.
+Companies need to know everything about the chemical ingredients in raw materials, products and waste— business depends on it.
+Most professionals tasked with managing compliance in their enterprise and product supply lines have developed a patchwork approach to the problem over the years.
+But there is another way.

 What is Material Disclosure software and how does it help?
 The Material Disclosure compliance platform protects your trade secrets while increasing supplier response times, assuring trade compliance, and providing customizable, progressively detailed data gathering queries with responses you can monitor at-a-glance.
 The software also allows stakeholders to analyze supply data and regulatory details to create accurate reports and make quick, informed decisions about how to best manage materials for maximum return and minimal risk exposure.